-- 8.24 Some items in the Food and non-alcoholic beverages group have seasonal patterns, especially fresh meat, fresh seafood and fresh fruit and vegetables.
+Many items in the Food and non-alcoholic beverages group have seasonal patterns, especially fresh meat, fresh seafood and fresh fruit and vegetables.
 When an item is out of season and unavailable, the price of the item is normally moved forward in line with changes observed in the prices of close substitutes or items in the same expenditure class.
 For example, citrus fruits consists of two different types of fruit: mandarins and oranges.
-If mandarins are out of season, then the price movement for citrus fruits generated by changes in prices of oranges is used to impute the price of mandarins. - 8.25 Sometimes products that are out of season are still available, although the product may be of poor quality and in short supply.
-Field officers will not accept prices in these circumstances and will treat the product as though it were unavailable.
+If mandarins are out of season, then the price movement for citrus fruits generated by changes in prices of oranges is used to impute the price of mandarins.